eddogan/Flex-Grid-System/README.md

 is utilizing custom html5 elements, so your html markup is important!
 Check out the examples below for proper usage.

 ## HTML5 Markup
-Each component should start with a `<section>` with a **container** class, followed by a **column type** element and end with an **inner column** element.
-This structure should be followed in all sections in order to provide consistent padding/margin throughout the site.
+Following structure should be followed in all sections in order to provide consistent padding/margin throughout the site.

 ```
 <section class="container-class">